esp-rs/esp-idf-template/README-cmake.md

   - `Rust toolchain`: Selects the `channel` in the [toolchain file](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) to use.
 Select `nightly` for ESP32-C3 and `esp` for the other targets.
   - `STD support`: When `true`, adds support for [Rust Standard Library](https://doc.rust-lang.org/std/).
 Otherwise, we will use [Rust Core Library](https://doc.rust-lang.org/core/index.html).

+## Enable ESP IDF components that you would like to use from Rust

+Contrary to the [cargo-first](https://github.com/esp-rs/esp-idf-template/blob/master/README.md) build, the CMake build - by default - runs with very few ESP IDF components enabled for Rust.
+If you want to enable extra components so that they are usable via their Rust wrappers, you need to list them [here](https://github.com/esp-rs/esp-idf-template/blob/master/cmake/components/rust-%7B%7Bproject-name%7D%7D/CMakeLists.txt#L3) **in your newly-generated project**.

 ## Build

 ```sh